Campaspe Lloyd Jacob has a broad practice with a particular focus on crime, extradition, inquests & professional discipline.

 Campaspe’s busy criminal practice encompasses all areas of crime.
 She has appeared in numerous fraud and terrorist cases as well as drugs cases, and cases alleging violence, rape and sexual assault.
 She is used to dealing with both very vulnerable and also highly articulate clients.

-She has recently, successfully defended a young man charged with kidnap, robbery and running the Southend class A drugs market, and a large number of police officers (in front of both the criminal courts and at professional disciplinary hearings).
+She has recently, successfully defended a young man charged with kidnap, robbery and running the Southend class A drugs market, as well as a large number of police officers (in front of both the criminal courts and at professional disciplinary hearings).
+She has recently persuaded the CPS to offer no evidence in a case of rape, non-fatal strangulation, ABH and police misconduct.
+She has also recently appeared in the Court of Appeal to successfully oppose the Solicitor General’s application to overturn one of her client’s sentences.
+(An Attorney General’s reference on the basis that it was unduly lenient).
 She has obtained the discharge of a freezing order for a client who was being investigated for fraud, successfully responded in Stephen Yaxley-Lennon (aka Tommy Robinson’s) appeal of a stalking prevention order and helped secure a senior officer’s acquittal on a blackmail charge.

 Notable Crime cases